Inguinal Hernia Repair (Pediatric)

 A transverse incision was made in the right [/ left] lower abdominal skin crease.
 Scarpa's fascia was opened.
 The external oblique fascia was identified and opened along the external inguinal ring.
 The ilioinguinal nerve was identified and protected.
 The spermatic cord [/ round ligament] was encircled with a Penrose drain.

-The hernia sac (patent processus vaginalis) was identified on the anteromedial aspect of the cord, carefully dissected free from the vas deferens and gonadal vessels, twisted, and ligated at the internal ring with [0-Vicryl / 2-0 silk suture].
-The sac was amputated.
+The hernia sac (patent processus vaginalis) was identified on the anteromedial aspect of the cord and carefully dissected free from the vas deferens and gonadal vessels using blunt and sharp dissection.
+The sac was twisted and ligated at the internal ring with [2-0 / 3-0 Vicryl].
+The sac was amputated distally.
+[For scrotal/hydrocele cases: the distal sac was opened widely and left open to prevent hydrocele formation.]
 Hemostasis confirmed.
-[The internal ring was inspected ([closed adequately / snug closure with one finger breadth admitted]).]
+The internal ring was inspected [closed adequately / snug closure with one finger breadth admitted].

 [Contralateral internal ring inspection was performed by passing the laparoscope through the hernia sac into the peritoneal cavity.
 [No contralateral patent processus vaginalis / contralateral PPV confirmed and repaired bilaterally].]